eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-subscriber-source-code.md

 dds::sub::LoanedSamples<HelloWorldData::Msg> samples;
 ```

-At this stage, we can attempt to read data by going into a polling loop that will regularly scrutinize and examine the arrival of a message.
+At this stage, we can attempt to read data by going into a polling loop that regularly scrutinizes and examines the arrival of a message.
 Samples are removed from the reader's cache when taken with the `take()`.

 ```
 samples = reader.take();
 ```

 If you choose to read the samples with `read()`, data remains in the data reader cache.
-A length() of samples greater the zero indicates that the data reader cache was not empty.
+A length() of samples greater than zero indicates that the data reader cache was not empty.

 ```
 if (samples.length() > 0)
 ```

-As sequences are NOT pre-allocated by the user, buffers will be 'loaned' to him by the DataReader.
+As sequences are NOT pre-allocated by the user, buffers are 'loaned' to him by the DataReader.

 ```
 dds::sub::LoanedSamples<HelloWorldData::Msg>::const_iterator sample_iter;